danielrwik/nucrossarf/README.md

 [installation instructions](https://github.com/NuSTAR/nuskybgd)
 for details on this step, if necessary).

-To install, simply make sure all \*.pro routines from this distribution is somewhere in your `IDL` path.
+To install, simply make sure all `\*.pro` routines from this distribution are somewhere in your `IDL` path and that all files in the `NuUtils` `auxil` directory are pointed to by the `NUSKYBGD_AUXIL` environment variable.
 Routines will be compiled as they are needed.

 ### Description